Paleo Pumpkin Bread

 Paleo Pumpkin Bread is the recipe for when you want your pumpkin bread to be as densely moist as possible, you’re looking for a low-carb pumpkin bread, and/or you feel like trying something different and delicious.

 Oh, and if you are following a Paleo diet.
 I don’t think I needed to tell you that one though!

 I don’t follow a Paleo diet myself, but after this Chocolate Chip Paleo Zucchini Bread recipe turned out to be a) one of my favorite quick breads ever and b) one of YOUR favorites (it’s still one of the most popular recipes on my site), I decided to see what fall-themed Paleo goodness I could create.

 Making Paleo Pumpkin Bread

 In place of wheat flour (Paleo diets are grain free), I made this Paleo Pumpkin Bread with almond flour.
 It’s available at many grocery stores and online, and I’ve also included a recipe note to make your own from slivered almonds if you prefer.
+(Use up any extra almond flour in these tasty Almond Flour Pumpkin Muffins.)
 The chocolate chips were a spontaneous addition (well, as spontaneous as chocolate can be for a gal who eats it daily), but I’ve baked the bread both with and without them, and it’s delicious both ways.